HubRise/website/content/apps/livepepper/en/overview.md

 Connecting LivePepper to HubRise allows LivePepper to:

 - Push orders into HubRise.
-- Pull order status from HubRise into LivePepper.
+- Pull order status from HubRise.
-- Push customer information into HubRise, including customer loyalty information.
+- Push customer information into HubRise, including loyalty.
-- Pull customer information from HubRise, including customer loyalty information.
+- Pull customer information from HubRise, including loyalty.
-- Pull the catalog from HubRise.
 - Push the menu into a HubRise catalog.
+- Pull the menu from a HubRise catalog.

 ## Why Connect?